alma3lol/react-reusable-components/README.md

 ### Contributing

 Have a story?
 Let's have it heard.
-Forking it.
+Fork.
 Do what you do best.
 Create a pull-request.